 Croeso i Blwyddyn 5!

-Our year group page will be updated each week so that you can find out what we will be learning about.
+Our year group page will be updated regularly so that you can find out what we will be learning about.

 Project: Our project this term is based around an enquiry question: